EstelleKlevenz/docana-emi-25/README.md

 After preprocessing we calculated the EMI score for subreddits, posts and individual words.
 To do this we followed the approach of the authors of the EMI score, as described in their paper from 2024 [Source-1].
 The results were visually explored in histograms, wordclouds and PCA.

 To validate our findings and test them for their robustness we conducted several "experiments" changing different settings of the approach.
 As a first experiment we compared the EMI scores for the long posts with those of the corresponding summaries.
-Secondly we followed the process described by the authors and constructed and applied our own keyword list and thus a vocabulary definition of evidence resp. intuition based on the language used in the reddit forums.
-Lastly we experimented with a different latent representation of the posts by applying BERT instead of the word2vec algorithm to the long posts.
+Secondly, we followed the process described by the authors and constructed and applied our own keyword list and thus a vocabulary definition of evidence resp. intuition based on the language used in the reddit forums.
+Lastly, we experimented with a different latent representation of the posts by applying BERT instead of the word2vec algorithm to the long posts.

 ## Dataset